SethuRamanOmanakuttan/MemExplorer/README.md

 ### Edit config.json

 The config file is one of the key components of the whole project.
-It contains the names of the blockchain and also the wss endpoint of a single node that is part of the blockchain network.
-The data is structured in nested-json format and the user is free to add the data regarding multiple networks and its corresponding nodes .
+It contains the names of the blockchain networks and also the wss endpoint of a single node that is part of the blockchain network.
+The data is structured in nested-json format and the user is free to add the information regarding multiple networks and its corresponding nodes .
 The general template of the file is as follows :
 ```
     {
         "name-of-network" : {